eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-virtuoso-full.md

+---
+tags:
+    - Configuration
+---

 ## Configuration for connecting to Virtuoso backend

 Configuration example:

 This example configures a connection with HTTPS to a remote Virtuoso store (https://remote:8080).

 ```yaml
 store: